Find Trade Colleges

 There are 160 students at Capitol School of Hairstyling and Esthetics in total, 160 are full-time undergraduates.
 The school has a student-to-faculty ratio of 10 to 1.

-Roughly 59% of students at Capitol School of Hairstyling and Esthetics take out loans to pay for college.
+59% of Capitol School of Hairstyling and Esthetics students take out loans to afford college costs.
 The average amount of student loans is $4,928 a year.

 Private for-profit Public vs. Private